What now for your marketing budget?

 Review your tech stack.
 If you’ve invested in a marketing or customer experience platform and don’t think you’re maximizing the benefits of it, why not?
 Is it because of training, integration, ownership?
 Look to see if you can make your tech work harder for you before you scrap it.

 Bear in mind that what worked before, may not work now.
 For example, you may have reached a new audience over the past six weeks with a different buying journey.
 Or you may have lost clients that you’ll want to win back.
 Both will have different approaches.

 What are the best marketing channels to focus on right now?

 Marketing budgets in the UK have declined at the fastest rate since the 2008 crisis, which proves that we’ve all just ‘held our breath’.
-As we also learnt from 2008, those companies who invested more in marketing during the recession, increased sales and market share during and afterwards.
+As we also learned from 2008, those companies who invested more in marketing during the recession, increased sales, and market share during and afterward.

 It’s worth remembering that overall interest has not diminished.
 People will still want a new car, house insurance, plumbing materials, lawyers.
 So, if you’re avoiding contact with your target group right now because you’re not operating, you may be ignored as soon as transactions pick up again.
 Focusing on top of funnel activity can help to prepare for future launches and provide a needed boost when we start transitioning back to normal.

 If budget is on hold, look at maximizing your organic channels: social media; SEO; content.
 Email is also performing well at the moment; there’s been a 20% increase in open rates for retail emails in April vs. March, showing that consumers are receptive to receiving information.